metamn/shopledge/_posts/2012-05-29-key-metrics-of-an-ecommerce-site.md

 images:
   - title: Key Metrics Of An E-commerce Site
     url: article3.png
-excerpt: All of them are to increase the Conversion Rate
+excerpt: Four metrics.
+All of them to increase the Conversion Rate
 ---

 Like your campaign and product performance &mdash;